w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 * Accessibility [standards organizations](https://en.wikipedia.org/wiki/Standards_organization) - to provide non-web language in the success criteria and definitions and to provide interpretation notes to help the organization make any potential adjustments or notes needed for specific technologies, if needed.
 * ICT managers  - who are familiar with WCAG to quickly get an overview of using WCAG as an accessibility benchmark for non-web ICT.
 * Technology developers - to provide the language substitutions for non-web language in WCAG success criteria where existing accessibility standards don’t contain an interpretation.
-* Policy makers (which includes legislators, regulators) - to inform policy makers how the WCAG2ICT note is being used to influence standards requirements where WCAG is being applied to non-web ICT.
+* Policy makers (including regulators when making regulations) - to inform them how the WCAG2ICT note is being used to influence standards requirements where WCAG is being applied to non-web ICT.
 * Others include auditors, educators, litigators, vendors, and any individuals looking to learn more about digital accessibility.

 ## What WCAG2ICT Does Not Do